c4cs/c4cs.github.io/_commands/tools/xclip.md

 xclip
 -------

-'xclip' can put the output of a command into the X-clipborad if we pipe the command into xclip.
+`xclip` can put the output of a command into the X-clipborad if we pipe the command into xclip.

 ~~~ bash
 ls -la | xclip
 ~~~

-'xclip' can also directly copy the content of the following file:
+`xclip` can also directly copy the content of the following file:

 ~~~ bash
 xclip SomeOtherFile.txt
 ~~~

-'xclip -o' can print the stuff in X-clipboard.
+`xclip -o` can print the stuff in X-clipboard.

 ~~~ bash
 xclip -o > output.txt
 ~~~

+If you're on a Mac the equivalent command is `pbcopy`.
 <!--more-->

 ### Useful Options / Examples